projectcalico/calico/hack/remove-calico-policy/README.md

-# Disabling and removing Calico policy
+# Disabling and Removing Calico Policy

 Calico policy can be disabled and removed for troubleshooting purposes or in emergency situations using the following steps.